microsoft/retina/docs/installation/prometheus-unmanaged.md

   helm upgrade prometheus -n kube-system -f deploy/prometheus/values.yaml prometheus-community/kube-prometheus-stack
   ```

-Node: Grafana and kube-state metrics may schedule on Windows nodes, the current chart doesn't have node affinity for those components.
+Note: Grafana and kube-state metrics may schedule on Windows nodes, the current chart doesn't have node affinity for those components.
 Some manual intervention may be required.

 6. Verify that the Retina Pods are being scraped by port-forwarding the Prometheus server: